cusdulab/MLSF/v2013/README.md

 * `pipeline.sh` runs the above scripts in order.

 ## References
 [1] Kam-Heung Sze, Zhiqiang Xiong, Jinlong Ma, Gang Lu, Wai-Yee Chan, Hongjian Li.
 Influence of data similarity on the scoring power of machine-learning scoring functions for docking.
-To be submitted to the 11th International Conference on Bioinformatics Models, Methods and Algorithms.
+Submitted to the 11th International Conference on Bioinformatics Models, Methods and Algorithms.